desagab/desagab/README.md

 # Hi there, nice to meet you 👋
 I'm Gabriele and I'm a Computer Science and Engineering Graduate at Politecnico di Milano.
-I graduated in April 2024 with a **Master's Thesis** about Defect Detection called "Implementing cardboard crease detection in high speed manufacturing through deep learning".
+I graduated in April 2024 with a **Master's Thesis** about Defect Detection called "Implementing cardboard crease detection in high-speed manufacturing through deep learning".
 In the last two years, I worked as a **Research Fellow** on a research project regarding Industry 4.0 at Sapienza University of Rome, specializing in **Computer Vision** and **Deep Learning**.
 I'm passionate about Deep Learning, Machine Learning, and Software Development, and I'm actively seeking employment opportunities in these domains.

 ### 🎓 Education: